lynn/universal-lambda/README.md

 So, the program (hex) `20` described earlier (`λx.x`) is the identity/echo program, but (hex) `20 61 62 63` is a program that prepends `"abc"` to STDIN.

-This is useful as a sort of "data section" for your program: it can choose to have a little more ambient Church numbers lying around at the front of the list.
+This is useful as a sort of "data section" for your program: it can choose to have a few more ambient Church numbers lying around at the front of the list.
 Of course, it also makes writing _Hello, world!_ a lot simpler.

 ## The `.lam` assembler format